muratoner/My-Notes/README.md

 10. [multi-select.js](https://github.com/lou/multi-select/) - I'm a user-friendlier drop-in replacement for the standard select with multiple attribute activated.
 11. [JSDoc 3](http://usejsdoc.org) - JSDoc 3 is an API documentation generator for JavaScript, similar to Javadoc or phpDocumentor.
 You add documentation comments directly to your source code, right alongside the code itself.
 The JSDoc tool will scan your source code and generate an HTML documentation website for you.
 12. [Alertify.js](https://alertifyjs.org) - Alertify.js is a small library which provides light-weight, high performance browser dialogs.
 Since it uses only 1 HTTP request and a payload of less than 3kB, it's a great option for adding basic style to alert, dialog, prompt and log messages even on low bandwidth connections.
+13. [Alertify.js Dialog](http://alertifyjs.com/) - AlertifyJS is a javascript framework for developing pretty browser dialogs and notifications.
 ### CSS
 #### Libraries
 1. [Weather Icons](http://erikflowers.github.io/weather-icons/) - Weather Icons is the only icon font and CSS with 222 weather themed icons, ready to be dropped right into Bootstrap, or any project that needs high quality weather, maritime, and meteorological based icons!